 What is CNC turning?

-As said before, CNC lathing is used to create primarily cylindrical parts.
-These can be shafts, custom hollow tubes, conical shapes or anything else that requires lathing services.
+As said before, CNC turning services are primarily used to create cylindrical parts.
+These can be shafts, custom hollow tubes, conical shapes or any other axially symmetric part.

 While 5-axis machining can also create cylindrical parts, turning is just more efficient and the hourly rate for these machines is lower.